kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 Neither advantage should be confused with the other.

-## The Better Metric Is Documentation-to-Functionality Ratio
+## The Better Metric Is Documentation-to-Functionality Ratio { #documentation-to-functionality-ratio }

 Absolute page count is a weak metric because frameworks do not have equal functional surfaces.